-The use of an Interactive Word Wall to improve student vocabulary on Unit 7 of the sixth grade science curriculum, states of matter and physical and chemical changes, showed significant improvement on post test scores over pretest scores.
+The use of an Interactive Word Wall to improve student vocabulary on Unit 7 of the sixth-grade science curriculum, states of matter and physical and chemical changes, showed significant improvement on post test scores over pretest scores.

 Implications

 Implications for teaching science vocabulary in the future as a result of this study, should focus on whether the interactive word wall was successful in raising test scores on the Science Quarterly Assessment because it is an effective tool in teaching vocabulary or were their other factors influencing its effectiveness, including how valid the results are.
 One factor that may have influenced its effectiveness is that students need to develop automaticity in referring to word walls as a tool or strategy for learning in much the same way they would use other reference materials.
 In this study, students only had access to an interactive word wall for the first time this marking period, and yet seemed to utilize it enough to improve their test scores.
 The students’ direct involvement in creating the interactive word wall also seemed to help them remember to use it as a reference tool.